Robotic Nephrectomy -

 You will be able to function normally on the remaining kidney as long as it is healthy.
 Your doctor will likely encourage you to stick to a routine of a healthy diet, physical activity, and regular checkups to help preserve kidney function.

-If you have kidney cancer, tumors, or any other chronic kidney disease and are looking for an expert urological surgeon who specializes in robot-assisted laparoscopic surgery, call Urology of Greater Atlanta or make an appointment online today to learn about your surgical options.
+If you have kidney cancer, tumors, or any other chronic kidney disease and are looking for a board-certified urological surgeon specializing in robot-assisted laparoscopic surgery, call Urology of Greater Atlanta or make an appointment online today to learn about your surgical options.